focus1691/crypto-counter/README.md

 #### `.env`

 I use my own MongoDB Atlas environmental variables in [.env](.env) and they should be replaced with your own credentials.

+## Netlify Functions

+The server uses Netlify Lambda Functions with Express.